nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. `edit_s` edits the student identified by the index.
 It only accepts a valid index based on the list when `list_s` is called.
+2. To update the tags for a student, use the 'edit_s' command followed by t/ along with the new tags you wish to apply.
+This command will replace all existing tags with the ones provided.
+If you want to remove all tags from the student, simply use t/ without specifying any tags after it.
-2. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario